-Speaking assessment is an important element in learning Mandarin as a foreign language.
-Students learn a foreign language with the aim to communicate in the particular language.
-In order to understand the subject of learning a foreign language, many studies were conducted on this particular subject, especially focusing on studying pronunciation and grammar of the language, elements which are assessed during speaking assessments.
-Currently, studies involving bio-feedback which investigate stress or relax level among learners of Mandarin as a foreign language are absent.
-Overall, the study intended to use biofeedback method in exploring stress or relax level of non-native speakers during Mandarin speaking assessments.
+Literature review: Speaking assessment is an important element in learning Mandarin as a Foreign language.

+Students learn a Foreign language with the aim to communicate in the particular language.
+In order to understand the subject of learning a Foreign language, many studies were conducted on this particular subject, especially focusing on studying pronunciation and grammar of the language, elements which are assessed speaking assessments.
+Currently, involving bio-feedback which investigate stress or relax level among learners of Mandarin as a Foreign language are absent.
+Overall, the study intended to use bio-feedback method in exploring stress or relax level of speakers non-native during Mandarin speaking assessments.

-When addressing the issue of anxiety in learning in a foreign language, Horwitz is one of the earliest figures doing research in this area.
-He also brought forward a general theory about foreign language classroom anxiety (Horwitz, 1995, 2001; Horwitz et al., 1986; Horwitz and Young, 1991).
-Furthermore, Horwitz et al. (1986) presented three components of foreign language anxiety which are communication apprehension, test anxiety, and fear of negative evaluation.
+When addressing the issue of anxiety in learning in a Foreign language, Horwitz is one of the earliest figures doing research in this area.
+He also brought forward a general theory about Foreign language classroom anxiety (Horwitz, 1995, 2001; Horwitz et al., 1986; Horwitz and Young, 1991, 1989).
+Furthermore, Horwitz et al. (1986) presented three components of foreign language anxiety which are communication apprehension, test anxiety and fear of negative evaluation.

 A number of subsequent studies further support Horwitz's findings.
-MacIntyre and Gardner (1989) studied 94 first-year college students in Canada using nine anxiety scales: Classroom Anxieties, French Use Anxieties, Trait Anxieties, Computer Anxieties, Test Anxieties, Audience Sensitivity, State Anxieties, Paired Associates and Vocabulary Test.
+MacIntyre and Gardner (1991) studied 94 first-year college students in Canada using nine anxiety scales: classroom anxieties, french use anxieties, trait anxieties, computer anxieties, test anxieties, audience sensitivity, state anxieties, paired associates and vocabulary test.
 The students who demonstrate low communicative anxiety tended to have higher scores on free recall on the paired-associates learning task and oral and written vocabulary tests.
-Thus, a conclusion is made where "the results presented tend to indicate that anxiety leads to deficits in learning and performance" (1989: p.
-271).
-This study affirmed Horwitz et al.'s (1986) generalizations in communicative apprehension and social-evaluative anxiety, which were asserted to have a damaging effect on learners' production.
+Thus, a conclusion is made where "the results presented tend to indicate that anxiety leads to deficits in learning and performance".
+This study affirmed Horwitz et al. (1986)'s generalizations in communicative apprehension and social-evaluative anxiety which were asserted to have a damaging effect on learner's production.

-The current study observes learners' self-control and heart rate variability when learning Mandarin as a foreign language.
-Self-control is one's capacity to inhibit or modify dominant impulses related to thoughts, behaviours or emotions (deRidder, Lensvelt-Mulders, Finkenauer, Stok & Baumeister, 2012) and is a main factor for success in goal-oriented behaviours within a wide range of domains including activities like exercising, healthy eating, job and school performance (de Ridder et al., 2012).
+The current study observes learner's self-control and heart rate variability when learning Mandarin as a Foreign language.
+Self-control is one's capacity to inhibit or modify dominant impulses related to thoughts, behaviours or emotions and is a main factor for success in goal-oriented behaviours within a wide range of domains including activities like exercising, healthy eating, job and school performance (Ridder et al., 2012).
 This is closely related to anxiety learners feel when performing their speaking tasks in the classrooms.

-On the other hand, heart rate variability (HRV) has been indicated as a correlate of self-control (Baumeister, Vohs & Tice, 2007).
-HRV is the beat-to-beat variation in heart rate and reflects the interplay between sympathetic and parasympathetic influences on heart rate (Appelhans & Luecken, 2006).
-The flexibility of the autonomous nervous system which is necessary to modulate cardiac activity according to changing situational demands arising from changes in physiological as well as psychological states further explains HRV (Appelhans & Luecken, 2006).
+On the other hand, Heart Rate Variability (HRV) has been indicated as a correlate of self-control (Baumeister et al., 2007).
+HRV is the beat-to-beat variation in heart rate and reflects the interplay between sympathetic and parasympathetic influences on heart rate.
+The flexibility of the autonomous nervous system which is necessary to modulate cardiac activity according to changing situational demands arising from changes in physiological as well as psychological states further explains HRV (Appelhans and Luecken, 2006).
 In regards to this study, speaking assessments conducted in the Mandarin classrooms cause the changes among learners.

-In enhancing HRV, there are studies which show the beneficial effects of Tai Chi.
-(S.J.
-Motivala, J. Sollers, J. Thayer & M.R.
-Irwin, 2006; R.Y.
-Chang, M. Koo, Z.R.
-Yu, C.B.
-Kan, I.T.
-Chu, C.T.
-Hsu, et al., 2008).
-Besides, yoga can also improve HRV (Krishna BH, Pal PGKP, G.K.P, et al., 2014).
-By observing learners stress or relax levels during Mandarin speaking assessments, better ways to help them can be initiated and their needs when learning a foreign language can be better understood.
+In enhancing HRV, there are studies which show the beneficial e ffects of Tai Chi (Motivala et al., 2006; Chang et al., 2008).
+Besides, yoga can also improve HRV (Krishna et al., 2014).
+By observing learners stress or relax levels during Mandarin speaking assessments, better ways to help them can be initiated and their needs when learning a Foreign language can be better understood.